MattWellie/LaTex_LRG/README.md

 ##Requirements and testing

-pdflatex
+pdflatex/texlive/miktex

 tkinter (python graphics package)

-BioPython (GenBank file parsing)
+BioPython (GenBank file parsing, not required for LRG file references)

 Python 2.7

 ##What it does

 - This program takes a file as input and creates a typeset reference sequence.
 This sequence is designed to be used during sequence checking, and includes an HGVS nomenclature naming system.